Tyler-OBrien/personal_website/content/projects/index.md

 ### [Action Delay API](https://github.com/Tyler-OBrien/Action-Delay-API) |  [Current Status  - delay.chaika.me](https://delay.chaika.me/status/)
 #### {{< adpStats >}}
 Monitoring the delay of various Cloudflare Update Actions such as Updated Workers from update time to being deployed on most edges, DNS Updates, Rule Updates and more. <br>
-10 Million+ DNS and HTTP Requests from all nodes per day to accurately monitor, with over 800k unique per location delay job results daily. <br><br>
+10 Million+ DNS and HTTP Requests from all nodes per day to accurately monitor propagation and global performance. <br><br>
 Postgres stores the live status and ClickHouse stores all historical results with no sampling.
 We use NATS Request-Reply for the edge requests to the 46+ remote locations.
 Live Status Updating uses SignalR.
-We have three core nodes (Portland, Amsterdam, Singapore) setup primary-replica with Portland being the primary.
-All locations host the API, and all data is replicated in real time to replicas.
-All Cloudflare Jobs are orchestrated out of Portland, all Bunny Jobs are out of Amsterdam.
-We use Cloudflare Load Balancer and Bunny Smart Records to redirect all requests to the closest core region.<br><br>
+All data is replicated to three geo-redundant locations: Portland (primary) Amsterdam, Singapore, with API Requests routed to the closest.
+Cloudflare Jobs are orchestrated from the East Coast, Bunny.net Jobs in Amsterdam. <br><br>
 *New* - Also monitoring Bunny, monitoring page hosted using Bunny Edge Scripts, Edge Storage and Smart Records for backend load balancing - https://delay.bunny.chaika.me/status<br>

 ### [Uncore Metrics](https://github.com/Tyler-OBrien/UncoreMetrics) |  [uncore.app](https://uncore.app)